pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 ## SCENE 3: THE FIRST SIGN OF RESISTANCE

 The holding cell was a core.
 A vast, spherical chamber of polished, semi-translucent polymer, bathed in a soft, amniotic light.
 The air was a humid, nutrient-rich soup, thick with the scent of accelerated growth and sterilized tissue.
-At the sphere's center, suspended in a web of shimmering, bio-mechanical filaments, was Nyx.
+At the sphere's center, suspended in a web of shimmering, bio-mechanical filaments that glinted like spun moonstone, was Nyx.

 Or what was left of her.